rajanalamuri/rajanalamuri/README.md

 - 👋 Hi, I’m Raj @rajanalamuri
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently a student at Royal Holloway , University of London
 - 💞️ I’m looking to collaborate on anything that interests me
 - 📫 How to reach me : Email me @rajanalamuri@gmail.com.
 Cheerio!!!